planetfederal/workshops/tutorials/lidarkml/src/index.rst

 Building Footprints
 -------------------

-In our analysis, we'll be using the LIDAR data to determine the height of the buildings within our LIDAR tile.
+In our analysis, we'll be using the LIDAR data to determine the height of the buildings within our LIDAR file.
 To do that, we need building outlines!
 Fortunately, Jackson County has an `open data program <http://www.smartmap.org/Portal/gis-data.aspx>`_.

 **Download** the shape file `BuildingFootprints.zip <http://www.smartmap.org/Portal/SharedFiles/Download.aspx?pageid=2&mid=2&fileid=43>`_ now.